-The Division of Criminal Justice Services is the government agency that handles official criminal background checks for the state.
+The Division of Criminal Justice Services is the government agency that handles an official criminal background check in NY.
 They only issue background reports for licensing and certification agencies and employers.
 They also issue “personal record reviews” to individuals with a criminal record so they can see what remains of their criminal history.
 All their data is fingerprint-based.
 Their website includes forms so that an individual can request his or her criminal records be sealed or corrected.
 They also have specific forms for licensing agencies and employers to use to request a criminal record report.
 Requests can be made by mail, email or phone.
 The state does, however, have a sex offender registry that the general public can search for free.

 An official New York background check report will show different information based on who is requesting it.
 If someone requests a copy of their own report, it may show their entire criminal history, or it may not include sealed or hidden records.
 In some cases, it will show no record at all.
 Licensing agencies or government requests will be complete with details like: RAP sheet data (arrest, warrants, convictions, felonies, misdemeanors), court cases, incarcerations, parole information, probation information, job information, licensing informati and other details.